rh-fran6/dc2deployment/README.md

     ```

 2. **Prepare the `deployment_config` directory**:
-    - Place the `DeploymentConfig` manifests you want to convert into the `deployment_config` directory.
+    - Place the `DeploymentConfig` manifests you want to convert into the `sourceDirectory` directory.

 3. **Run the script**:
     ```bash